aadi2103/Python-API-Challenge/README.md

 ![](Images/Image1.png)

 **Part I - WeatherPy**
-In this example, I be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this example, I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I utilized a few Python libraries, the OpenWeatherMap API,and a representative model of weather across world cities.

 First objective wass to build a series of scatter plots to showcase the following relationships: